DerivedFunction/acct-cik/prompt.md

 You are an expert financial analyst specializing in SEC filings.
-Your task is to determine if a sentence indicates that a company used financial derivatives during a specific reporting year.
+Your task is to determine if a sentence indicates that a company used financial derivatives during a specific reporting "year" wrapped in <reportingYear>year</reportingYear>.

 Use the following classification scheme:
 - 2: The paragraph certainly confirms derivative use in the reporting year, with valid combination of evidence: